-Multi-effects units are not a new thing.
-What is novel is how much better they are today than they were a few years ago.
+Multi-effects units aren’t a new thing.
+What’s novel is how much better they are today than just a few years ago.
 Most of them offer far more than effects.
-From accurate amplifier simulations to high fidelity impulse responses, many multi-effects units today provide tonal accuracy, portability, and versatility.
+From accurate amplifier simulations to high-fidelity impulse responses, many of today’s multi-effects units provide tonal accuracy, portability, and versatility.

-In this KillerGuitarRigs Review, we looked at some of the best options for different budgets and different users.
-In the list below we have something for everybody, from the beginner that needs a low cost, bare-bones unit, to the working musician whose main concern is quality.
+In this KillerGuitarRigs Review, we looked at some of the best options for users of all styles and budgets.
+In the list below we have something for everybody, from the beginner that needs a low cost, bare-bones unit to the working musician whose main concern is quality.
 Keep reading to find out more.

-The Line 6 Pod Go is our top pick.
-This unit draws on the very popular and highly regarded Line 6 line of multi-effects and strikes an ideal balance of quality and cost.
-It features high quality effects that can easily be edited through this unit’s intuitive interface.
+The Line 6 Pod Go is our Top Pick.
+This unit draws on the very popular and highly regarded Line 6 series of multi-effects, striking an ideal balance of quality and cost.
+It features high-quality effects that can easily be edited through this unit’s intuitive interface.

-If you’re trying to keep cost down, consider the Zoom G1x Four – our Best Budget option.
-It’s a great introduction into the world of multi-effect units, and features a variety of effects, plus the ability to edit them at will.
+If you’re trying to keep costs down, consider the Zoom G1x Four – our Best Budget option.
+It’s a great introduction into the world of multi-effect units and features a variety of effects, plus the ability to edit them at will.
 It is also quite portable and even features an expression pedal.

-If you are not constrained by budget and want a high end unit that provides maximum versatility, the Line 6 Helix LT is our Editor’s choice.
-Here you get high quality effects and models, as well as a large touch screen for navigating the unit and editing.
+If you aren’t constrained by budget and want a high-end unit that provides maximum versatility, the Line 6 Helix LT is our Editor’s Choice.
+Here you get high-quality effects and models, as well as a large touchscreen for navigating the unit and editing.

 The might of a modern Line 6 multi-effects unit at a fraction of the cost.